Election Policies - State and County

 The timeliness of reporting election results in Crawford County is dependent on: number of voters in line when the polls close at 7:00 p.m.; number of voting machines reporting results; and number of candidates and contests on the ballot.

-The first unofficial partial result summary usually is by 7:30 p.m. and is posted on this website.
+The first unofficial partial result summary usually is by 7:30 p.m. and is posted on this website and the Elections Facebook page.
 This summary will include all advance votes.
 This information will be updated periodically throughout the evening until all voting machines have reported results into the central election computer.
 Final official election results will be available following certification by the Board of Canvassers.

-Candidates have several options for receiving unofficial election results: view the results on the Election Office website; request a telephone call from the Election Office; or receive the results in person at the Election Office.
+Candidates have several options for receiving unofficial election results: view the results on the Election Office website and Elections Facebook page; request a telephone call from the Election Office; or receive the results in person at the Election Office.

 Final Official Election Results